GoppeltM/WorkItOut-game/docs/meta.md

 He dedices to go for efficiency, because it promises a lower risk of becoming broke.
 He concentrates on finishing one job after another, and hires a new team member
 __Player B 2/5__
-Accepting a lot of requests and finishing a lot of requests play well together, but both require small jobs.
+Accepting big requests and finishing a lot of requests exclude each other.
-He may veto accepting big jobs.
-He is not able to gain control (yet), but will definitely be in favor of expanding the team.
+He will definitely be in favor of expanding the team.
+He is not interested in efficiency either way, but in expansion.
 __Player C 2/3__
-Accepting a lot of requests with a lot of team members works well together, but may either spread work thin, or rise communication cost.
+Accepting big requests with a lot of team members works well together, but may either spread work thin, or rise communication cost.
 This way or another, efficiency is declining.
-Player B and C may overrule A in order to accept more small requests, even those that are not efficient.
+Player B and C may overrule A in order to accept more requests, even those that are not efficient.
 Player A sees how the project pot is shrinking.
 He suggests to B that accepting jobs is okay, as long as they are getting finished, so A can score points with fewer rejects.